Circle Dances (Kor-dro)

-Khaita Joyful Dances have come from modern Tibetan dances and modern Tibetan music.
-Dance is a very natural way for Tibetan people to spend time together and enjoy.
-Every day they go outside, in the middle of the busy city or in the peaceful meadow, and spend a few hours dancing and singing in circles.
+Khaita Joyful Dances have come from modern Tibetan dances and rythms.
+Dance is a very natural way for inhabitants of the 'land of snow' to spend time together and enjoy.
+When there is the possibility, they go outside, in the middle of the busy city or in the peaceful meadow, and spend a few hours dancing and singing in circles.

-Some of the Khaita Joyful dances are inspired by YouTube videos of the modern Tibetan circle dancing.
-Coming from different regions of Tibet these dances have their own character, movements and style.
+Some of the Khaita Joyful Dances are inspired by YouTube videos of the modern Tibetan circle dancing (kor = circle/ dro = dance).
+Coming from different regions, these dances have their own character, movements and style.
 We carefully study them and bring to our dance paying respect to the ancient rich culture of celebrating life together.

 Other dances are more modern and “free” in style.
 These dances are created by Chögyal Namkhai Norbu’s students from around the world.
 We choose a song from one of the collections and, keeping in mind the lyrics and the meaning, create a dance individually or in groups.
 These dances can be danced in circles or in lines, showing more complex choreography and movements.